The Baylor Children's Theater

 While the program had a great focus on theater, the curriculum was expansive.
 Teachers used field trips to place children in the eras they studied, such as recreating the experience of a Greek amphitheater by visiting a football stadium.
 They would work with numerous different craft materials and art projects such as mosaics or costume masks.
 The faculty prioritized having the students learn to work with their hands and learn to use their bodies and voices to express and communicate their ideas.

 In 1959, Jones and Byers transitioned to the newly opened Dallas Theater Center.
 Jearnine Wagner, Baylor Graduate and the eventual founder of Learning About Learning, would step into the role of Director of the Children’s Theater.
 Wagner, originally from Houston, Texas, completed her undergraduate in 1955 and would complete her masters in 1963 with her dissertation A Departure Point for Establishing a Children's Theater Curriculum.

-Also in 1963, Wagner would follow Drama Department head Paul Baker to Trinity University, becoming a faculty member there.
-At Trinity, Wagner would create Ideas in Motion, a program similar to the Baylor Children's Theater.
+Also in 1963, Wagner followed Drama Department head Paul Baker to Trinity University, becoming a faculty member there.
+During her time at Trinity, Wagner would create Ideas in Motion, a program similar to the Baylor Children's Theater.